-IV.A.2 Allowable Non-Stormwater Discharges (Part 1.1.3)
+IV.A.2 Allowable Non-Stormwater Discharges (Part 1.1.3).

-This provision lists the non-stormwater discharges authorized under the permit and are exceptions to the general prohibition of non-stormwater discharge.
-To be authorized under the permit, any sources of non-stormwater (except flows from emergency firefighting activities) must be identified in the SWPPP.
+This provision lists the non-stormwater discharges authorized under the permit and are exceptions to the general prohibition of non-stormwater discharge from.
+To be authorized under the permit, any sources of non-stormwater (except flows from fire-fighting activities) must be identified in the SWPPP.
 These non-stormwater discharges must be ancillary to the primary permitted use.
-Note: an allowable non-stormwater discharge was added to Sector A for spray water.

-Also specifically identified as being authorized are discharges of stormwater listed in Parts 1.1.2 or allowable non-stormwater discharges in Part 1.1.3, mixed with a discharge authorized by a different NPDES permit and/or a discharge that does not require AZPDES permit authorization.
+Also, specifically identified as being authorized are discharges of stormwater listed in Parts 1.1.2 or allowable non-stormwater discharges in Part 1.1.3, mixed with a discharge authorized by a different AZPDES permit and/or a discharge that does not require AZPDES permit authorization.
 ADEQ notes that all other non-stormwater discharges requiring AZPDES permit coverage that are not listed in Part 1.1.3 or described in Part 8, are not authorized under this permit.
-If non-stormwater discharges requiring AZPDES permit coverage other than those specifically authorized in Part 1.1.3 will be discharged, such nonstormwater discharges are not authorized by the permit and must either be eliminated or covered under another AZPDES permit.
+If non-stormwater discharges requiring AZPDES permit coverage other than those specifically authorized in Part 1.1.3 will be discharged, such non-stormwater discharges are not authorized by the permit and must either be eliminated or covered under another AZPDES permit.

-This permit requires pavement wash waters to be treated with appropriate control measures to minimize discharges of mobilized solids and other pollutants.
+The permit requires pavement wash waters to be treated with appropriate control measures to minimize discharges of mobilized solids and other pollutants.
 Other control measures must be considered when doing such cleaning including vacuuming, using the least amount of water in pressure washing to reduce the quantity of discharge, and running the wash water through a filter to remove pollutants prior to discharge.
 Other options are to direct the wash water flow through a green infrastructure feature(s) (or some similar treatment), or to capture and infiltrate the flow so there is no discharge.
-If there are doubts regarding the presence of contaminants in the washwater, even after treatment, operators should not discharge it.
+If there are doubts regarding the presence of contaminants in the wash water, even after treatment, operators should not discharge it.